alykoshin/express-end/README.md

 The source code for this example is located in `demo/` subdirectory of package

+You may also have a look on the discussion on the topic at stackexchange: http://codereview.stackexchange.com/questions/20069/monkey-patching-extra-events-in-node-js-http-express

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/express-end/issues).